Marissapy/marissapy.github.io/_pages/about.md

 - **Environmental toxicology**
 - **Computer vision applications** in biological image analysis

-## Research Approach

 I value the integration of computational analysis and experimental validation in biological research.
-My approach emphasizes using data-driven methods to guide hypothesis generation and experimental design, particularly in the context of aging and environmental health.
+My long-term academic goal is to uncover the **fundamental mechanisms driving human aging** and to identify effective interventions for its delay.
+I believe that computational biology provides a powerful lens to guide experimental design and hypothesis generation, making it a cornerstone of my research methodology.

 ## Looking Ahead